tanu1989/population/README.md

 # World Population

-Use http://api.population.io/ to build a World Population application.
+Using http://api.population.io/ to build a World Population application.

 The application will be broken down into three parts:
 1) World and USA Population